elegantchaos/ReleaseTools/README.md

 The archive is placed into: `.build/archive.xcarchive`.

-(note: `updateBuild` runs implicitly during the archiving process, to update `BuildNumber.xcconfig` with the latest build number)
+*Note:* `updateBuild` runs implicitly during the archiving process, to update `BuildNumber.xcconfig` with the latest build number.

+*Note:* it is necessary to pass the `--show-output` flag to this command, because it needs to access the keychain.
+If you don't do this, the command will sometimes hang (I believe because it's waiting for you to enter a password to allow keychain access).

 ### export